 * Dollar on defensive as US government stays shut, debt ceiling looms

-* Obama meets congressional leaders, progress to be tough
+* Obama meets congressional leaders, but no progress made

 By Wayne Cole